Doulos/CnCpp-MemoryManagement/ABOUT.md

 2. Ubuntu 20.04.6 LTS running on `x86_64` (Intel Xeon CPU) with 1 core & 2G RAM
 3. WSL2 running Ubuntu 20.04.5 LTS running on a Dell XPS 15 9510 with i9-11900H (x86_64)
 4. WSL2 running Ubuntu 22.04.2 LTS running on a Dell XPS 15 9510 with i9-11900H (x86_64)
+5. {fmt} library for I/O using by this code

 You should have the following tools installed.